Alena-Stavrova/qa-cv-portfolio/qa-cv-portfolio-file.md

 - Basic understanding of API (client-server app, REST), basic skills with Postman and Chrome Dev Tools

-- Agile, Scrum (know the basic principles)
+- Agile, Scrum (the basic principles and elements)

 - Other projects